Originally published April 25, 2019, updated July 1, 2021

 Without this ATP information, sales teams are vulnerable to losing businesses to competitors that respond more quickly.
 And if Sales can’t provide accurate ATP information, it leads to incorrect customer expectations and ultimately poor customer satisfaction.

 When data is separated in different systems such as CRM and ERP, it prevents front line employees from having the information to answer simple customer questions like “Where is my order?”
+A 360 degree view of customers is now critical for optimal customer service in manufacturing.
 In many companies, employees only have access to either CRM or ERP, so employees have to pass or refer customers around to other departments.
 This causes low first call resolution rates, and worst of all, frustrates customers that are bounced around from one department to another repeating the same information.
 This makes your company appear disjointed and certainly doesn’t make your customer feel special.

 Processes and activities that interact with customers and travers ERP and CRM must work in a smooth and streamlined fashion or your customer will feel the division.
 These processes and activities include sales order processing, change order processing, RMA processing, parts replacement, product revisions and warranty management.
 If these processes are slow, cumbersome and error prone then the customer suffers and gets caught in the gulf between CRM and ERP.

 In short, your customers will gain first-hand experience on how well or how poorly your systems are integrated.

 How Integrated CRM and ERP Can Improve Customer Service in Manufacturing